 Why is Capitol Reef National Park significant?

-Capitol Reef National Park was established to protect the area around a 65 million year old warp in the earth’s crust.
-This warp is called the Waterpocket Fold; and, it is the largest exposed monocline in the United States.
+Capitol Reef National Park was established to protect the area around a 65 million year old warp in the earth’s crust, called the Waterpocket Fold.
+Even more noteworthy, it is the largest exposed monocline in the United States.

 In addition to the monocline, there are layer upon layer of sedimentary rocks that record nearly 200 million years of geologic history.
 These rock layers reveal ancient environments as diverse as rivers and swamps (Chinle Formation), Sahara-like deserts (Navajo Sandstone), and shallow oceans (Mancos Shale).